tanzealist/CNN-CIFAR10-ImageLab/README.md

 - Matplotlib: For plotting graphs and visualizations.
 - Numpy: For numerical and array operations.

+## Dataset Source
+- The CIFAR-10 dataset used in this project can be accessed on Kaggle at the following link: [CIFAR-10 Dataset on Kaggle](https://www.kaggle.com/datasets/quanbk/cifar10).

 ## Dataset Analysis
 - An analysis will be provided for the CIFAR-10 dataset, focusing on label counts and data distribution.